-Benefits Description You pay After the calendar year deductible Diagnostic and treatment services HDHP Professional services of physicians PPO: 5% of the Plan Allowance • In physician's office Non-PPO: 25% of the Plan allowance and Office medical consultations any difference between our allowance and Second surgical opinions the billed amount During a hospital stay • At home • In an urgent care facility Advance care planning • Telehealth visit provided by a healthcare provider other than MDLIVE Note: See Alternative treatments for coverage of Christian Science practitioners.
+Benefits Description You pay After the calendar year deductible Diagnostic and treatment services НДНР Professional services of physicians In-network: 5% of the Plan Allowance • In physician's office Out-of-network: 25% of the Plan allowance Office medical consultations and any difference between our allowance Second surgical opinions and the billed amount During a hospital stay • At home In an urgent care facility Advance care planning • Telehealth visit provided by a healthcare provider other than MDLIVE Note: See Alternative treatments for coverage of Christian Science practitioners.
 Note: For additional telehealth benefits see Telehealth with MDLIVE below.
-MinuteClinic® 5% of the Plan Allowance MinuteClinic® is available in several states and the District of Columbia.
+MinuteClinic ® 5% of the Plan Allowance MinuteClinic ® is available in several states and the District of Columbia.
 Walk-in medical clinics are located inside select CVS Pharmacy locations and no appointment is necessary.
-MinuteClinic® is staffed by certified family nurse practitioners and physician assistants who diagnose, treat and write prescriptions for common illnesses, injuries and skin conditions.
-MinuteClinic® also offers physical exams, routine vaccinations and screenings for disease monitoring.
-To locate a MinuteClinic®, visit cvs.com/minuteclinic/clinic-locator or call 866-389-2727.
-Telehealth with MDLIVE Nothing Telehealth professional services for: Note: HDHP members who have met their • Minor acute conditions (see Section 10 for definition) deductible will be charged by MDLIVE, but • Dermatology conditions (see Section 10 for definition) GEHA will then reimburse the member 100% of the Plan Allowance.
-Note: For more information on telehealth benefits, please see Section 5(g), Wellness and Other Special Features .
+MinuteClinic ® is staffed by certified family nurse practitioners and physician assistants who diagnose, treat and write prescriptions for common illnesses, injuries and skin conditions.
+MinuteClinic ® also offers physical exams, routine vaccinations and screenings for disease monitoring.
+To locate a MinuteClinic ® , visit cvs.com/minuteclinic/clinic-locator or call 866-389-2727.
+Telehealth with MDLIVE Nothing Telehealth professional services for: Note: HDHP members who have met their Minor acute conditions (see Section 10 for definition) deductible will be charged by MDLIVE, but Dermatology conditions (see Section 10 for definition) GEHA will then reimburse the member 100% of the Plan Allowance.
+Note: For more information on telehealth benefits, please see Section 5(g).
+Wellness and Other Special Features.
 Note: Practitioners must be licensed in the state where the patient is physically located at the time services are rendered.
-Lab, X-ray and other diagnostic tests HDHP Tests, such as: PPO: 5% of the Plan allowance Blood tests Non-PPO: 25% of the Plan allowance and • Urinalysis any difference between our allowance and Non-routine Pap tests the billed amount • Pathology Note: If your PPO provider uses a non-PPO • X-rays lab, imaging facility or radiologist, we will pay non-PPO benefits for lab and radiology Non-routine mammograms charges
+Lab, X-ray and other diagnostic tests HDHP Tests, such as: In-network: 5% of the Plan allowance Blood tests Out-of-network: 25% of the Plan allowance • Urinalysis and any difference between our allowance Non-routine Pap tests and the billed amount • Pathology Note: If your in-network provider uses an • X-rays out-of-network lab, imaging facility or radiologist, we will pay out-of-network Non-routine mammograms benefits for lab and radiology charges